Web Accessibility and Persons with Disabilities

 The following example is from the University of Georgia (UGA) homepage:

 movie of UGA, which appears in a pop-up window.
 You can see the movie

 by going to this URL: www.uga.edu/uga/images/uga4u.
 For those

 unable to see the movie, it is a brief description of UGA.
 The text

 approximation is available from the "University Profile" link on this page.

 Paragraph (m): See the Access Board Final Rule for the complete text of Section 1194.21.

 Accessibility validators and tools allow web designers to test their pages for accessibility barriers and, in some cases, provide tools for eliminating these barriers.
 The most widely used tools include:

-- WAVE - Similar in function to Bobby, but is Section 508 compliant.
+- WAVE - Section 508 compliant.
 Performs an analysis of tables to insure that table elements are logically presented.
 Developed by the Pennsylvania’s Initiative on Assistive Technology.